dustinstansbury/statistical-rethinking-2023/README.md

 ## Setup
-All notebooks are were developed on a Mac laptop with M1 Pro ARM64 chipset.
+All notebooks were developed on a Mac laptop with M1 Pro ARM64 chipset.
 The python environment is managed using [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 If you are on a similar hardware setup, you can initialize the environment via the standard conda workflow:

 ```bash
 $ conda env create -f statistical-rethinking-2023.yml